CHC Helikopter Service Flight 241: Crash

 At 11:53, as the helicopter approached Sotra off the coast of Bergen, several witnesses observed the flight, stating that nothing was out of the ordinary until the sound suddenly changed and the helicopter started to sway.
 Moments later the main rotor assembly of the helicopter detached, causing a sudden drop in speed and altitude, as confirmed by flight telemetry.
-With all control lost, it crashed on the islet of Skitholmen between the islands of Turøy and Toftøy at 11:54:35 local time and exploded on impact.
+With all control lost, it crashed on the islet of Skitholmen between the islands of Turøyna and Toftøyna at 11:54:35 local time and exploded on impact.
 Most of the wreckage then slid off the islet into the sea.
 A video recording of the detached main rotor spinning to earth was made shortly afterwards.
 The rotor came to rest several hundred metres away on the island of Toftøy.
 According to flight tracking data, the time between the detachment of the rotor and the crash itself was only eleven seconds, with the helicopter diving 640 m in that time.

-Response

-At 11:55, local police received reports of a helicopter crash.
-Six minutes later, at 12:01, this was relayed to the national rescue service.
-Rescue workers, police and fire fighters arrived at the scene at 12:20, and the wreckage was located partially submerged soon after.
-At 13:15, authorities confirmed that the wreckage had been found, and that they did not expect to find survivors.
+Emergency response